djmitche/time-lapse-pi/README.md

 to specify some parameters for fswebcam, as well as some AWS credentials for upload.

-Run `time-lapse-pi` to start capture.
+Run `time-lapse-pi capture` to start capture.